xckevinc/sitemapgenerator/README.md

 >mvn install

 //***** Running Instructions *************
-1) From a shell, navigate to the target director cd target
+1) From a shell, navigate to the target directory:
+>cd target
 2) type in the java command to run the jar directly:
 >java -jar sitemapgenerator-1.0-jar-with-dependencies.jar